Message from Deborah Deas, M.D., M.P.H.

 Biography of Dean Deborah Deas, M.D., M.P.H.

 Deas is a fellow with the American College of Psychiatrists and the American College of Neuropsychopharmacology.
 She is a member of the Association of American Medical Colleges (AAMC) Council of Deans and as well as the Group on Diversity and Inclusion, the Group on Education Affairs, and the Group for Student Affairs.
-Other affiliations include the American Academy of Child and Adolescent Psychiatry Ad Hoc Committee on Editorship and Publications, the American Psychiatric Association Council on Addiction, the American Academy of Child and Adolescent Psychiatry, the American Academy of Addiction Psychiatry, the National Medical Association, the American Psychiatric Association, the American Public Health Association, the Research Society on Alcoholism, and the International Society for Biomedical Research on Alcoholism.
+Other affiliations include the American Academy of Child and Adolescent Psychiatry Ad Hoc Committee on Editorship and Publications, the American Psychiatric Association Council on Addiction, the American Academy of Child and Adolescent Psychiatry, the American Academy of Addiction Psychiatry, the National Medical Association, the American Psychiatric Association, the Research Society on Alcoholism, and the International Society for Biomedical Research on Alcoholism.